matthewklimek/GitHub-Finder-React-Frontend/README.md

 # Overview

 This project is a personalized version of a Github Finder originally created by Brad Traversy.
 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and utilizes the React-Bootstrap library.
+The data is fetched from GitHub's public API.

 ## Available Scripts